 - Grand Juries have their own subpoena and investigatory power independent of the Prosecutor who is presenting to them.
 It is extremely rare, but can happen, that a "Runaway" Grand Jury can actually eject the Prosecutor from the room and run their own investigation, taking it wherever the evidence leads.
 Additionally, the Grand Jury testimony is secret.
 Not even the defendant is allowed into the room (unless he or she is called as a witness).
 The only ones who can legally reveal what was said are the witness that said it and, in very limited circumstances (like that witness being murdered) the Prosecutor.
 Also, testimony in the Grand Jury room is under oath, so lying is serious, not an Empty Cop Threat.

 - Motions, Hearings, etc. - in which both sides' attorneys build their cases and file motions with the judge to include/exclude certain evidence or force the other side to give information up.
 Takes a few months up to a year, of which only a few days will be spent in court.
 Most cases criminal or civil, are won or lost at this stage.
-Unlike TV, the vast, vast majority of criminal cases end with a plea bargain or dismissal.
+Unlike TV, the vast, vast majority of criminal cases end with a Plea Bargain or dismissal—usually after the judge has ruled on a motion to suppress evidence (these are particularly common in drug cases, which in this day and age probably make up at least a third of the criminal docket).
 If criminal charges were brought without a grand jury indictment, then the first hearing will typically be a preliminary hearing, in which the judge rules on whether there is probable cause to hold the defendant over for trial.